Quantize a model

 Pre-quantized formats

-Section titled “Pre-quantized formats”These load directly, with no ISQ conversion:
+Section titled “Pre-quantized formats”By default, these load directly with no ISQ conversion:

 - UQFF: the native pre-quantized format.
 Loaded automatically by

 --quantwhen a sibling UQFF repo exists, or explicitly via--from-uqff.
-See the UQFF guide. - GGUF: loaded via
+See the UQFF guide. - GGUF: load a local file directly with

 --quantor--isqneeded.